Ep. 232: How to go from backpacker to successful serial entrepreneur

 And what that means is that I meet someone in a hostel or somebody reaches out to me and if they fit our ethos and what I’m going for, there’s someone who’s got real experience, with real hard, far out there travel, and all the personal development that comes along with that, I’ll hire them.

 I’m 32.
 I like nice things, I have a nice life.
-I’m not the broke backpacker anymore.
-We have broke backpackers on the site writing and creating new content.
+I’m not a backpacker anymore.
+We have backpackers on the site writing and creating new content.
 And that means that the site stays relevant.

 You’re like, “I’m bougie now.”